05 March, 2026

 “The recast Energy Efficiency Directive mandates a shift in energy audit obligation from one depending on enterprise size towards one dependent on energy consumption.
 New legislation now mandates all enterprises exceeding a total 10 of Terajoules (TJ) to undertake an energy audit.
 Enterprises whose consumption exceeds 85 TJ will also be required to implement an energy management system.” highlighted Matthias Agius, Professional Executive at the Energy and Water Agency.

 Alison Mizzi, Director (Advisory Service) at EMCS delivered a presentation on ‘Sustainable benefits and opportunities: available EU and National Schemes for Businesses’.
+“Gozo’s enterprises are well‑positioned to benefit: the support exists, it is practical, and it is accessible.
+I encourage businesses to take the next step and translate these opportunities into long‑term competitiveness and resilience,” she noted.

 This initiative was part of The Climate Funding 4 Cities – Gozo Idea Competition, managed by GRDA, which welcomed submissions supporting climate mitigation, strengthening community resilience, and promoting greener practices across the island.
 The aim was to empower local actors to develop projects that effectively reduce emissions, encourage sustainable behaviour, or enhance the island’s environmental capacity.
 It was funded following a successful application by The Malta Chamber for the available grant.